Filtered formal groups, Cartier duality, and derived algebraic geometry: Liftings to spectral deformation rings

 \end{enumerate} \end{thm}

-\begin{rem} We can interpret this theorem as saying that the ring $R^{un}_{\formalgroup_0}$ corepresents the spectral formal moduli problem classifying deformations of $\formalgroup_0$.
-Of course this then means that there exists a universal deformation (this is non classical) over $R^{un}_{\formalgroup_0}$ which base-changes to any other deformation of $\formalgroup$ \end{rem}
+\begin{rem} We can interpret this theorem as saying that the ring $R^{\un}_{\formalgroup_0}$ corepresents the spectral formal moduli problem classifying deformations of $\formalgroup_0$.
+Of course, this then means that there exists a universal deformation (this is nonclassical) over $R^{\un}_{\formalgroup_0}$ which base changes to any other deformation of $\formalgroup$. \end{rem}

 \begin{rem} This is actually proven in the setting of \emph{$p$-divisible groups} over more general algebras over $k$.
-However, the formal group in question is the identity component of a $p$-divisible group over $k$; moreover, any deformation of the formal group will arise as the identity component of a deformation of the corresponding $p$-divisible group.(cf. \cite[Example 3.0.5]{ellipticII}) \end{rem}
+However, the formal group in question is the identity component of a $p$-divisible group over $k$; moreover, any deformation of the formal group will arise as the identity component of a deformation of the corresponding $p$-divisible group (\textit{cf}. \cite[Example 3.0.5]{ellipticII}). \end{rem}

-Now fix an arbitrary formal group $\widehat{\GG}$ of height $n$ over a finite field, and take its Cartier dual $\mathsf{Fix}_{\formalgroup} := \formalgroup^\vee$.
-From Construction \ref{justlabelyourshit}, we see that this is an affine group scheme over $\Spec k$.
+Now fix an arbitrary formal group $\widehat{\GG}$ of height $n$ over a finite field $k$, and take its Cartier dual $D(\formalgroup) := \formalgroup^\vee$.
+From Construction~\ref{Constr:8.9}, we see that this is an affine group scheme over $\Spec(k)$.

-\begin{thm} There exists a spectral scheme $\spectralift$ defined over the $E_\infty$ ring $R^{un}_{\widehat{\GG}}$, which lifts $\mathsf{Fix}_{\formalgroup}$, giving rise to the following Cartesian diagram of spectral schemes:
+\begin{thm} There exists a spectral scheme $D(\formalgroup^{\un})$ defined over the $E_\infty$-ring $R^{\un}_{\widehat{\GG}}$, which lifts $D(\formalgroup)$, giving rise to the following Cartesian diagram of spectral schemes:

 \end{thm}